Scone High School

 Established in 1889, the school enrolled approximately 350 students in 2018, from Year 7 to Year 12, of whom eleven percent identified as Indigenous Australians and two percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Brian Drewe.

 The school's catchment area covers Scone, Aberdeen, Murrurundi and surrounding areas including Denman.

-Overview

-Well known for its agricultural programme, Scone High School has been rewarded with success at the Royal Easter Show at Sydney for many years.
-The school is also well regarded for its sports and disciplinary programmes.